 Phase 3 extends the corridor beyond Angola's borders into the DRC, where the mineral deposits that drive the corridor's commercial logic are located.
 This is the phase that transforms the Lobito Corridor from an Angolan railway into a transnational mineral supply chain.
 It is also the phase with the greatest execution risk, because it requires large-scale construction in a country where institutional capacity, governance challenges, and logistical constraints have historically defeated ambitious infrastructure programmes.

 The physical connection between the Angolan Benguela Railway and the DRC's rail network at Luau is the corridor's most symbolically and operationally significant single milestone.
 When through-freight trains cross the border at Luau without transshipment, the corridor becomes a functioning international transport system rather than two adjacent national railways.
 The border connection requires a modern cross-border interchange facility with customs processing, cargo inspection, immigration management, and a freight marshalling yard.
 Both the Angolan and DRC networks operate on Cape gauge, eliminating the need for gauge-change infrastructure and enabling direct through-running.
-The targeted operational date for border crossing is 2026, though this depends on parallel progress on the DRC side of the border where SNCC infrastructure must be rehabilitated to a standard capable of accepting trains from the Angolan network.
+A 2026 operational date should be treated as a target, not a confirmed delivery date, because it depends on parallel progress on the DRC side of the border where SNCC infrastructure must be rehabilitated to a standard capable of accepting trains from the Angolan network.

 Kolwezi–Lubumbashi Rehabilitation (2026–2028)